celso-henrique/pure-js-mvc/readme.md

 # Install
-Clone this repository then install it dependencies with this command:
+Clone this repository and install it dependencies with this command:
 ```
 npm install
 ```